2022 Plan Information

 No. For all three medical plan options, you may choose from two national health plan administrators, Cigna and UnitedHealthcare (UHC) (not available in Hawaii).

 - For UHC, they are part of the UHC Choice Plus Network

 - For Cigna, they are part of the Cigna Open Access Plus Plan Network.

 It is recommended that you confirm that your doctors and providers will continue to participate in your plan’s network in the coming year.

 If I’m unhappy with my Medical Plan coverage, can I change it during the plan year?

 No. Benefits elections are typically irrevocable for the entire calendar year.
-However, there are special situations in which you may change your elections during the year called Qualified Life Events (such as getting married or divorced, having a child).
+However, there are special situations when you may change your elections during the year called Qualified Life Events (such as getting married or divorced, having a child).
+See a full list.